kiramishima/crime_in_mexico_analysis/README.md

-# Crime Mexico Data Engineering Project
+# Crime in Mexico City - Data Engineering Project

 Hi everyone, this is my final project for #dezoomcamp.
 I've reviewed the list of datasets and other projects for inspiration, and I've decided to use the datasets provided for the goverment of my country.
 Since I live in Mexico city, I had doubts about whether there is a registry of crimes (delitos) here.
 And voilà!
 I discovered the dataset from the FGJ institution